cite-architecture/citevm/README.md

     TINY=true vagrant up

-Log in to your virtual machine:
+To log in to your virtual machine:

     vagrant ssh

-The first time you boot your system you need to run a script that installs or updates all the components of the CITE system with current versions.
-From within your virtual machine, run

-    refresh.sh

 ### Build and run CITE services ###